ms/buildtogether.tech/src/fairness.md

 > ### Not acting is a choice as well
 >
-> <a section="rules-newcomers"/> said that an organization's culture is defined by
+> [% x rules-newcomers %] said that an organization's culture is defined by
 > the worst behavior it tolerates [% b Gruenert2015 %]; I believe that who we
 > are as individuals is defined in the same way.